 How to Customize Strawberry Sugar

-Depending on whether you want a subtle light pink strawberry sugar or a Jem and the Hologram’s style (super intense hot pink) strawberry sugar it’s easy to adjust using the following guidelines:
+Depending on whether you want a subtle light pink strawberry sugar or darker intense hot pink strawberry sugar it's easy to adjust using the following guidelines:

-• For a less intense strawberry flavor and lighter pink color, decrease the freeze-dried strawberries to 1/4 cup (6g) or 1/2 cup (12g) total for every 1 cup (200g) of sugar.
+- For a less intense strawberry flavor and lighter pink color, decrease the freeze-dried strawberries to ½ cup (12g) total for every 1 cup (200g) of sugar.

-• If for some reason you have any larger pieces of strawberries that don’t turn to powder, you can use a fine mesh sieve to separate out these larger pieces before storing the flavored sugar.
-This will probably only happen if you’re manually crushing the freeze-dried strawberries.
+- If for some reason you have any larger pieces of strawberries that don't turn to powder, you can use a fine mesh sieve to separate out these larger pieces before storing the flavored sugar.
+This will probably only happen if you're manually crushing the freeze-dried strawberries instead of a food processor.

 The easiest way to turn crunchy Freeze-dried strawberries into a fine powder is to process them for 30 seconds or more in a food processor.
 However, if you don't own a food processor, you can try these DIY solutions to crush freeze-dried fruit: